PRAW and OAuth¶

 CLIENT_SECRET to the correct values and run the program.

-allow.
-Now you’ll be redirected back and your user details will be written to
+click allow.
+Now you’ll be redirected back and your user details will be

 # example_webserver.py # ######################## from flask import Flask, request import praw app = Flask(__name__) CLIENT_ID = 'YOUR_CLIENT_ID' CLIENT_SECRET = 'YOUR CLIENT SECRET' REDIRECT_URI = 'http://127.0.0.1:65010/authorize_callback' @app.route('/') def homepage(): link_no_refresh = r.get_authorize_url('UniqueKey') link_refresh = r.get_authorize_url('DifferentUniqueKey', refreshable=True) link_no_refresh = "<a href=%s>link</a>" % link_no_refresh link_refresh = "<a href=%s>link</a>" % link_refresh text = "First link.
 Not refreshable %s</br></br>" % link_no_refresh text += "Second link.
 Refreshable %s</br></br>" % link_refresh return text @app.route('/authorize_callback') def authorized(): state = request.args.get('state', '') code = request.args.get('code', '') info = r.get_access_information(code) user = r.get_me() variables_text = "State=%s, code=%s, info=%s." % (state, code, str(info)) text = 'You are %s and have %u link karma.' % (user.name, user.link_karma) back_link = "<a href='/'>Try again</a>" return variables_text + '</br></br>' + text + '</br></br>' + back_link if __name__ == '__main__': r = praw.Reddit('OAuth Webserver example by u/_Daimon_ ver 0.1.
 See ' 'https://praw.readthedocs.org/en/latest/' 'pages/oauth.html for more info.') r.set_oauth_app_info(CLIENT_ID, CLIENT_SECRET, REDIRECT_URI) app.run(debug=True, port=65010)